TACC/tacc_stats/README.md

 directory and the modules in the Python `lib` directory.

 2. *Configure*
-All configuring should be specified in the `setup.cfg` file.
+All configuration is specified in the `setup.cfg` file.

 The meaning of every field in the `[OPTIONS]` section are as follows: